devonzuegel/devonzuegel.github.io/README.md

 ### Step 0.
 Publish a post from Evernote

+1. Make sure it has an OpenGraph image.
+You may not be able to add it later without serious pain.
-1. Move the post into the `📣 Postach.io` notebook
+2. Move the post into the `📣 Postach.io` notebook
-2. Add the `published` tag
+3. Add the `published` tag
-3. Go to devon.postach.io to see if it updated to show the new post
+4. Go to devon.postach.io to see if it updated to show the new post

 ### Step 1: Download the site from devon.postach.io